metis

 6. response_format validation.
 When output_schema is set, OpenAI’s response_format: {type: "json_schema"} enforces schema.
 Anthropic doesn’t have an equivalent strict mode in the same way; the adapter currently passes the schema as a hint in the system prompt.
 Inconsistency worth flagging.

 7. Ollama and OpenRouter capability declarations.
-These adapters are deferred but the contract should accommodate them.
-Specifically: Ollama-served models have wildly varying tool-call quality; the adapter config should let the user explicitly declare per-model capability (supports_tools: false for a specific local model).
-Not implemented in v1; spec accommodates.
+Ollama-served models have wildly varying tool-call quality; the adapter config should let the user explicitly declare per-model capability (supports_tools: false for a specific local model).
+Not implemented; spec accommodates.
+The OpenRouter half of this question is resolved: the OpenRouter adapter ships and §4.5 pins how it detects per-model prompt-caching capability (from /api/v1/models pricing fields, no dedicated flag exists) and where it attaches cache_control breakpoints for explicit-caching upstreams.

 12. Decision log